 Itchy Palms: Causes, Symptoms, Remedies, and Treatment

-In this blog post, we will demystify the superstition, and delve deep into the real causes, symptoms, remedies, and treatments for itchy palms.
-We’ll debunk the prejudice and misinformation surrounding this common symptom, helping you to understand it from a dermatological perspective.
-As we navigate through the medical reality of itchy palms, you’ll discover that the real ‘fortune’ lies in understanding and taking care of our skin health.
+In this post, I will discuss the real causes, symptoms, remedies, and treatments for itchy palms.
+I’ll also address the misinformation surrounding this common symptom, helping you to understand it from a dermatological perspective.
+Let’s begin.

 Why Do Palms Itch?